-WEBREG will remain open until the end of the Fall 2018 ADD/DROP Period.
+WEBREG will remain open until the end of the Spring 2019 ADD/DROP Period.
 Please note the Hours of Operation (availability) that is posted on WEBREG.

 Most continuing students will have direct access to WEBREG, however there will be restrictions for the following categories of students:

-ALL Newly admitted First Year Undergraduate students for Fall 2018 are restricted from using WEBREG unless authorized by an Academic Advisor.
+ALL Newly admitted First Year Undergraduate students for Spring 2019 are restricted from using WEBREG unless authorized by an Academic Advisor.
 See Academic Advisement information for details on arranging advisement with an Advisor.

 Once the Office of the Registrar receives this authorization, WEBREG access will be granted and Registration can be done through the WEBREG system.